jay-b-harlow/P2-vscode-extensions/spin2/README.md

 ## Feature: Syntax Highlighting

-Both Spin2 and Pasm2 are now completely supported - including streamer and smartpins constants
+Both Spin2 and Pasm2 are now completely supported - including streamer and smartpin constants

 ## Feature: Semantic Highlighting

 Spin2 and Pasm2 are now supported and will be improving over the next couple of releases.
-See the **ChangeLog** for detailed status.
+See the [**ChangeLog**](CHANGELOG.md) for detailed status.

 ## Feature: Code Outline